candoumbe/Forms/README.md

 public record NewAccountModel(Guid Id, string Name, double InitialBalance);
 ```

-the backend can "describe" the form for to use using the `FormBuilder` class as follow
+the backend can "describe" the form for to use using the `FormBuilder` class as follows

 ```csharp
 FormBuilder<NewAccountModel> createAccountFormBuilder = new(new Link { Href = "url/where/data/will/be/sent", Method = "POST", Relations = ["create-form"] });